firewraith2/wanimation-test/docs/README.md

 -   **Advantages:**

-    -   You can use all **180 available colors** freely anywhere in the cel.
+    -   You can use all **available colors** freely anywhere in the cel.
     -   Fewer cels to manage and export — only one per frame.
-    -   Great for **quick object creation** or when you don’t want to deal with multiple cels.
+    -   Great for **quick sprite creation** or when you don’t want to deal with multiple cels.

 -   **Disadvantages:**